arzwa/MultilocusIsland/docs/paper/draft.md

-hence differentiation between the mainland and island) at migration-selection-drift balance may deviate substantially from the deterministic limit, so that it becomes important to understand the *distribution* of allele frequencies on the island.
+hence differentiation between the mainland and island) at migration-selection-drift balance may deviate substantially from the deterministic limit, so that it becomes important to understand the *distribution* of allele frequencies at equilibrium on the island.

 ![
 Genetic drift reduces the strength of a homogeneous multilocus barrier to gene